HiDTH/FltSim-msfs2020-Control/README.md

 I sometimes run the page on my Galaxy Tab in Portrait mode, and other times on my iPad in Landscape mode, so I have both versions installed.
 Firstly install the Portrait mode page into Touch Portal then delete all of the 'Global Objects - States' or custom states that start with 'fsc.', next install the Landscape version of the page before restarting Touch Portal as above

+# Notes
+Please also reference the notes in Changelog.md

-Tested and working well on both my iPad and Samsung Galaxy Tab A10.
+Tested and working well on both my iPad (IOS) and Samsung Galaxy Tab A10 (Android) - other devices may need the font sizes tweaking

 Assumes default keyboard configuration and key assignments in Microsoft Flight Simulator 2020